dcordero/Radar-FB8202475/README.md

 Auto layout errors appear in the console when the top info bar is presented.

 Steps:
-- Create an instance of AVViewController
+- Create an instance of AVPlayerViewController
 - Make it play some content
 - Swipe down to show the top info bar with audio and subtitles settings